Pfizer clinical trials: a design system migration from Sketch to Figma

 Setting up the component library

-Example of the style guide that I created
+Style guide that I created

 Accessibility considerations

-Using atomic design principles to create components
+Applying atomic deisgn to components

 Documentation and guidance